 Constructed in 2015 on the southwest corner of Bluff Park at 100 S. Adams Blvd. in Westcliffe, Colo., the SJO boasts a retractable roof and a 14-inch Schmidt-Cassegrain telescope with computer-guided pointing and tracking to view our majestic night sky.
 The SJO has become an exciting top destination for people from all around the globe when visiting Custer County.
 Visitors can view the heavens from the SJO with its state of the art, 14” computer-automated telescope.

-In addition to free public Star Parties hosted at the SJO throughout the year celebrating various astronomical events, Dark Skies also takes reservations for the public to book a free private Star Party on their website at darkskiescolorado.org.
+In addition to free public Star Parties hosted at the SJO throughout the year celebrating various astronomical events [2021: Virtual Star Party Livestreams will take the place of public Star Parties this year: darkskiescolorado.org/events], Dark Skies also takes reservations for the public to book a free, private Star Party on their website at darkskiescolorado.org.
 These private Star Parties are hosted by one of their trained Star Guides and run from mid-March thru October.
 The success of private Star Parties has been phenomenal with dates booking out far in advance.
 So, don’t wait to reserve yours now!

 The best—and warmest—months to visit the Smokey Jack Observatory are May through September.
 The observatory is outside, so you’ll want warm clothes as temperatures drop rapidly after dark.